MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ### One additional step

 After the above, please also use `jupyter-nbextension enable nglview --py --sys-prefix` on the command-line to enable the `nglview` extension for interactive visualization in Jupyter notebooks.

+# Instructor notes

+Many of the notebooks are formatted as RISE notebooks which can be presented as slides using the RISE plugin.
+To get this to work, I have needed to:
+- Install as normal (above)
+- `conda update notebook` (RISE needed more recent version)
+- `conda install -c conda-forge rise`
+- `python -m ipykernel install --user --name=drugcomp` (or whatever environment is being used above) to make sure this environment is activated in the notebook
+- Once installed, if a notebook with RISE slides is active, use option-R to enter the slideshow.